 - Carbon dioxide (co2) and dry water mist

-There also are some smaller wet chemical fire extinguishers but these aren’t normally used for household but for deep fat fryers etc.
+There also are some smaller wet chemical fire extinguishers.

-What are the differences and the strengths and weaknesses of each individual fire extinguisher?
+What are the differences and the strengths and weaknesses of each fire extinguisher?

 Water fire extinguishers

-These are good for tackling fires including burning paper, wood and soft furnishing as the water soaks into the materials and cools them whilst extinguishing the fire.
-It does not contain any form of harmful chemicals but has very low firefighting rating.
+These are good for tackling fires including burning paper, wood, and soft furnishing.
+The water soaks into the materials.
+It cools them whilst extinguishing the fire.
+It does not contain any form of harmful chemicals but has a very low firefighting rating.
 They are normally quite large and heavy to overcome so they do have a lack of firefighting power.
-It is also important to remember that water is an electrolyte and conducts electricity, so it is important that you are careful when using these or accidental use on exposed power cables.
-They are free of harm or substances and water fire extinguishers are especially suitable for households where children’s have access to an extinguisher and it reduces the accidental discharge.
+Remember the water is an electrolyte and conducts electricity.
+You must be careful when using these.
+There may be accidents when they are exposed to power cables.
+They are free of harm or substances.
+Water fire extinguishers are especially suitable for households where children have access to an extinguisher.
+Moreover, it reduces accidental discharge.

 Foam fire extinguishers

-These types of extinguishers have a smothering film of foam over the fire which starves it of oxygen and puts it out.
+These types of extinguishers have a smothering film of foam over the fire.
+It starves it of oxygen and puts it out.
 The foam penetrates porous materials and cools the fire through evaporation of the water content of the foam.
-It creates a type of foam carpet on burning liquids like petrol and is suitable for liquids and areas where the main fibres of soft furnishings and carpets might be liquefied under the intense heat.
-They are often used for electrical equipment as well.
+It creates a type of foam carpet on burning liquids like petrol.
+Suitable for liquids and areas where the main fibers of soft furnishings.
+It may be used where carpets might be liquefied under the intense heat.
+Used for electrical equipment as well.

 Co2 (carbon dioxide) fire extinguishers

-These are pressurised co2 gas and thus leave no residue.
-The type of extinguisher is suitable for fires including burning liquids but it is also a good solution for dealing with computer equipment and other electrical appliances.
+These are pressurized co2 gas and thus leave no residue.
+The type of extinguisher is suitable for fires including burning liquids.
+It is also a good solution for dealing with computer equipment.
+It can deal with electrical appliances.
 They do not cause damage to electrical items.
-It is important to remember when using these that there is a possibility once smothering the gas has floated away the fire might re-ignite at source.
+When using these there is a possibility once smoothing the gas has floated away the fire might re-ignite.
 This depends on whether the materials are extremely hot or not.
-These are not fitted with swivel horns and therefore can cause your fingers to freeze to the horn during the deployment of an extinguisher.
+It can cause your fingers to freeze to the horn during the deployment of an extinguisher.
 It is extremely important on how you use them to use the guidelines on the equipment itself.
 They are not suitable for deep fat fryers.

 Powder fire extinguishers

-Powder fire extinguishers are suitable for firefighting any form of class A, B and C fires.
-A, B and C fires are such as A – suitable for paper, wood and textiles, B – suitable for thermal liquids, C – suitable for flammable glasses.
-The powder does not smoke into materials and does not have a good effect on cooling of the fire.
+Powder fire extinguishers are suitable for firefighting any form of class A, B, and C fires.
+A, B, and C fires.
+These are A. Suitable for paper, wood, and textiles, B. Suitable for thermal liquids, C. Finally, suitable for flammable glasses.
+The powder does not smoke into materials and does not have a good effect on the cooling of the fire.
 This can always result in re-igniting.
 Care must be taken when using such extinguishers to ensure that you do not inhale the powder.
-They are small and should not be used in confined spaces where there is a risk of inhaling them.
-They are not allowed in offices and if you do have them in accommodation they should now be removed.
+They are small and should not be used in confined spaces.
+These are not allowed in offices.
+If you do have them in accommodation they now need to be removed.

 Water mist extinguishers

 Dry water mist extinguishers discharge a jet of mist which wets and cools the surface of the burning item.
-They are fine mist and partly evaporate when close to a burning surface and it massively expands as a result of steam expelling oxygen from the area thus starving the fire of oxygen.
-As the water droplets are very light they do not sink below the surface of the hot burning liquids thus avoiding the explosion reaction of ordinary water extinguishers used on burning oil or fat.
-The water mist can be used on fat fryers.
+They are fine mist and partly evaporate when close to a burning surface.
+It expands because of steam expelling oxygen from the area.
+Therefore, this starves the fire of oxygen.
+The water droplets are very light.
+They do not sink below the surface of the hot burning liquids.
+Thus, avoiding the explosion reaction of ordinary water extinguishers.
+They are used where oil is burning or fat.
+The water mist is safe for fat fryers.

 Wet chemical fire extinguishers

-These are specifically designed for kitchen fires involving burning oil and deep fat fryers.
-The extinguishers come with special long application arms which allows you to safely lay out a cooling layer of foam on top of the burning oil.
+Designed for kitchen fires.
+Usually, involving burning oil and deep fat fryers.
+The extinguishers come with special long application arms.
+This allows you to safely layout a cooling layer of foam on top of the burning oil.

-- Don’t attempt to use a fire extinguisher on a fire unless you feel it is safe to do so
+- Firstly, don’t attempt to use a fire extinguisher on a fire unless you feel it is safe to do so

-- Position yourself where you can to get it quickly like the hall
+- Secondly, position yourself where you can to get it quickly like the hall

-- Buy extinguishers that you can carry easily
+- Thirdly, buy extinguishers that you can carry easily

-- Make sure that you have a fire risk assessment carried out in relation to the property so that you are aware of what requirements you have for these.
-Please see previous article relating to this specifically – https://harringtonslettings.co.uk/fire-risk-assessments/
+- Lastly, make sure that you have a fire risk assessment carried out.
+Additionally, please see the previous article relating to this specifically – https://harringtonslettings.co.uk/fire-risk-assessments/